Updated for 2020

 Take the kids out to the ol’ ball game this summer in Des Moines!
 Baseball is a quintessential summer pastime that many people just can’t get enough of.
 The smell of hot dogs and the sound of the bat crack make for an unforgettable experience for families.
 Luckily, Des Moines is home to the Iowa Cubs, a Triple-A Minor League baseball team, affiliated with the Chicago Cubs.
-With 39 home games left in the 2016 season, here are a few tips to have a fun family outing at an I-Cubs game this summer.
+Here are a few tips to have a fun family outing at an I-Cubs game this summer.

 Know Before You Go